uiv-lib/uiv/docs/pages/components/Tooltip.md

 ## Example

 The first element appear in `<tooltip>` node will be the trigger element.
+You can also use `target` to reference it from outside the component.

 Hover over the button below to toggle tooltips.